soulmachines/sm-web-component/README.md

 ### Sizing

-By default Tailwind uses `rem` which has some benefits over pixel sizing.
-Such as scaling up content nicely when the zoom is increased, which is great for accessibility.
+By default Tailwind uses `rem` which has some benefits over pixel sizing, such as scaling up content nicely when the zoom is increased, which is great for accessibility.
 Unfortunately `rem` sizing is based off the `html` element.
 Our styles assume the font-size on the `html` element is `16px`.
 The web component can be embedded on any website and the website may have changed the font size on `html` element to another value(eg: 10px is common).
 This would make our web component appear at a different size than we expect.

 Tailwind currently only supports `rem`.
-To work around this i've added a postcss plugin which converts all `rem` values to `px`.
+To work around this I've added a postcss plugin which converts all `rem` values to `px`.
 Postcss works by running scripts against your compiled css.
-In future we can stick with `rem` if we want or switch to another sizing in Tailwind supports it.
+In future we can stick with `rem` if we want or switch to another sizing if Tailwind supports it.

 ### CSS Reset